jorisroovers/gitlint/docs/configuration.md

 The generic config flag format is ```-c <rule>.<option>=<value>``` and supports all the same rules and options which you can also use in a ```.gitlint``` config file.

+# Commit specific config #

-Finally, you can also disable gitlint for specific commit messages by adding ```gitlint-ignore: all``` to the commit message like so:
+You can also disable gitlint for specific commit messages by adding ```gitlint-ignore: all``` to the commit message like so:

 ```